 Adam Hochschilds first book, Half the Way Home: a Memoir of Father and Son, was published in 1986.
 It was followed by The Mirror at Midnight: a Journey into the Heart of South Africa and The Unquiet Ghost: Russians Remember Stalin.
 His 1997 collection, Finding the Trapdoor: Essays, Portraits, Travels won the PEN/Spielvogel-Diamonstein Award for the Art of the Essay.
-King Leopolds Ghost: a Story of Greed, Terror and Heroism in Colonial Africa won the Duff Cooper Prize in Britain, the Lionel Gelber Prize in Canada and was a finalist for the 1998 National Book Critics Circle Award in the United States.
+King Leopolds Ghost: a Story of Greed, Terror and Heroism in Colonial Africa won the Duff Cooper Prize in the UK, the Lionel Gelber Prize in Canada and was a finalist for the 1998 National Book Critics Circle Award in the United States.
 Bury the Chains: the British Struggle to Abolish Slavery was longlisted for the Samuel Johnson Prize.
-His most recent book, To End All Wars: a Story of Protest and Patriotism in the First World War, was published by Macmillan in 2011 and is also available as a Pan paperback.
+To End All Wars: a Story of Protest and Patriotism in the First World War, was published by Macmillan in 2011.
 His books have been translated into twelve languages. "

 " Hochschild teaches writing at the Graduate School of Journalism at the University of California at Berkeley and has been a Fulbright Lecturer in India.
 He lives in Berkeley with his wife, the sociologist and author Arlie Hochschild.
 They have two sons and one grandchild.